 At the National Brain Injury Centre (NBIC), Kemsley, we have developed a range of unique therapies and environments, from medium secure to community-based transitional living.
 During their time with us we help patients to re-tether social and interpersonal skills while also supporting a wide range of medical and physical healthcare needs, to assist their return to community living.

 Find out more about our ABI study focusing on patients whose behaviour is challenging.

 With 107 beds across a dozen environments dedicated to people with brain injury we can personalise care according to the unique physical, psychological, emotional and social needs of each patient (including those detained under the Mental Health Act) with a focus on neurobehavioural rehab.

-Our Multi-disciplinary Team (MDT) construct programmes of enablement that support patients as they progress through our pathways to a place of least restriction, and utilise a full range of psychological and occupational therapy programmes.
+Our Multi-disciplinary Team (MDT) construct programmes of enablement that support patients as they progress through our service to a place of least restriction, and utilise a full range of psychological and occupational therapy programmes.

 We accept patients at all stages of recovery, from initial assessment and stabilisation, to those further along their rehab journey who require greater integration to community living.